Today I present a quick reference on the time-tested, safe antibacterial and antiviral herbs.

 Olive Leaf (Olea europaea) As other antiviral herbs, olive leaf is used to treat the flu, common cold and herpes.
 Olive leaf can be taken as a tincture, capsule, or tea mixed with mint.
 Avoid during pregnancy.

 Oregano (Origanum vulgare) Way beyond adding great flavor to food, oregano fights viruses and bacteria as one of the best and strongest antiviral herbs available and may help in the fight against antibiotic resistance.
 I believe it is effective for treatment of psoriasis along (with milk thistle) because of what it did to rid my father of his horrible 20-year case.
 It should be avoided in infants and children, and pregnant or nursing women.
 I add Super Strength P73 oil to gelatin capsules.
-Not for prolonged use.
+Not for prolonged use past 8-10 days.

 These are just a few of the many antibacterial and antiviral herbs.
 I do encourage you to take control of your health through self-study and teach your children, if you haven’t already.